toxygen/mlab-chibios/projects/flight-controller/readme.txt

 *****************************************************************************
-** ChibiOS/RT HAL - UART driver demo for STM32.                            **
+** ChibiOS/RT HAL - flight concroler experiment.                           **
 *****************************************************************************

 ** TARGET **

-The demo runs on an LC Studio STM32-P103 board.
+The demo runs on an MLAB modules.

 ** Goal **